Pokémon GO Raid-Ladder Nuzlocke

 The original Nuzlocke challenge had two very simple rules:

-- You may only catch one wild Pokémon in each region.
+- You may only capture the first (wild) Pokémon you encounter in each new area you explore.

-- If a Pokémon faints in battle, you must release it.
+- If one of your Pokémon faints, you must release it.

 All the rest of the Nuzlocke rules were added later.
 Nuzlocke has been adapted in minor ways for the main-series games; but for Pokémon GO the changes must be somewhat greater.